Causes and ways to cure for liver cancer

 - Rejection of the transplanted liver (not accepted by the body)

-Cryosurgery: is a minimally invasive procedure (to kill cancer cells by freezing), to substantially minimize the pain and scarring after surgery so that patients recover faster.
+Cryosurgery is a minimally invasive procedure (to kill cancer cells by freezing), to substantially minimize the pain and scarring after surgery so that patients recover faster.
 But there are some risks associated, such as damage to nearby healthy tissue and nerve tissue.

 Radiofrequency ablation (RFA) is another minimally invasive method is a high level of success in elevating liver cancer.
 This method works to kill cancer cells with a “cook” them.
 The trick is: an electric discharge through a radio frequency to the liver to remove the tumor.

 Liver cancer treatment varies from patient to patient.
 The treatment approach tailored to the needs of patients and to consider factors such as tumor size and location, stage of cancer, the general state of health of patients, and age of cancer.
-Liver cancer can also be overcome by doing some kind of therapy to kill cancer cells in the liver.
+Liver cancer can also be cure by doing some kind of therapy to kill cancer cells in the liver.